Schwartzbard trial: Aftermath

 According to a defected KGB operative Peter Deriabin, the assassination of Petliura was a special operation by the GPU, and Schwartzbard was an NKVD agent and acted on the order from a former chairman of the Soviet Ukrainian government and then-Soviet Ambassador to France, Christian Rakovsky.
 Mykola Riabchuk wrote: "In fact, the trial turned into an ostentatious demonstration of retribution against Ukraine's demonized 'nationalism and separatism'; no Lubianka could ever have come up with anything better."

-After the Schwartzbard trial, Henri Torres was recognized as one of France's leading trial lawyers and remained active in political affairs.
+After the Schwartzbard trial, Henry Torrès was recognized as one of France's leading trial lawyers and remained active in political affairs.

 After his acquittal in 1928, Schwartzbard decided to immigrate to the British Mandate of Palestine.
 The British authorities, however, refused him a visa.
 In 1933, he traveled the United States where he re-enacted his role in the murder on film.
 In 1937, Schwartzbard traveled to South Africa, where he died in Cape Town on 3 March 1938.
 In 1967, his remains were disinterred and transported to Israel, where he was reinterred.